scikit-learn-contrib/MAPIE/doc/theoretical_description_ccp.rst

 Theoretical Description
 ########################

-The Conditional Conformal Prediction (CCP) method :ref:`[1]<theoretical_description_ccp_references>` allows for better (adaptative) interval widths with all type of data.
-The method has a lot of advantages:
+The Conditional Conformal Prediction (CCP) method :ref:`[1]<theoretical_description_ccp_references>` is a model agnostic conformal prediction method which can create adaptative prediction intervals.

-- It is model agnostic (it doesn't depend on the model but only on the predictions, unlike `CQR`)
-- It uses the `split` approach (it require a calibration set, but is very fast at inference time, unlike the `CV` approach)
-- It can create very adaptative intervals (with a varying width which truly reflects the model uncertainty)
-- while providing coverage guantee on all sub-groups of interest (avoiding biases)
-- with the possibility to inject prior knowledge about the data or the model

 How does it works?